 Insaco machines complicated ceramic parts which can assist with various medical applications from brain function, to hip movement, to helping artificial hearts pump.
 Our customers often require tolerances as tight as millionths of an inch.
 We specialize in machining to these tolerances for demanding applications.

-Medical Part Manufacturing for In-Body - Sapphire, Ceramic, & Glass
+Medical Part Manufacturing for In-Body - Sapphire, Ceramic, & Glass - With music

 What types of ceramic components does Insaco manufacture for in-body medical applications?

 Insaco manufactures parts from technical ceramics including sapphire, glass and quartz to very precise dimensions.These ceramic components are customer designed to leverage strength, wear resistance, bio compatibility and tight tolerances.

 What makes sapphire an ideal material for in-body medical applications?